oliolioli/Robotics/Sensors.md

 We place the robot on the bottom white edge of the paper and then let it vertically over all the lines.
 The generated plots clearly show that the two black lines (first and fourth line) lead to impressive deflections of the sensors.
 Although the plotted curve also shows clearly visible deflections in the traverse of the remaining coloured lines, these are only between 1000 and 900 and are therefore very close to the values for pure white.
 To control a robot with floor markings, the clear black colour is therefore very suitable.

 <table>
+  <th>move diagonally across the sheet with the coloured lines at an approximate angle of 45°</th>
   <tr>
     <td><img src="https://github.com/oliolioli/Robotics/assets/4264535/5002bd56-23a8-4fdd-aabe-a7f4ae6ee316"></td>
     <td><img src="https://github.com/oliolioli/Robotics/assets/4264535/a938e8e6-57ef-4455-aad4-de09f2cc36d3"></td>